nicflores/ha-data-service/TALK_NOTES.md

 3. Web servers are hard
 4. Car analogy

 I wanted to learn as much as I could about writing my own web servers.
 Luckily throughout my career I've had the oppotunity to work with libraries like Http4s, ZIO Https, and Rust's Axum & Actix.
 Over the years, though, I've realized web servers are HARD!
 There's a lot they need to do.
-So, instead learning the inner workings of all of these frameworks, I carried a mental model of web requests and their forms in my head.
-So when I approached each of these libraries I asked my self - How do I write a Router? - How do I add a header? - How do I pass path parameter? - etc. Withouth knowing really what's going on under the hood.
-Kinda like one of those car owners that never really knows much about how their car works.
+So, instead learning the inner workings of all of these frameworks, I've carried a mental model of web requests and their structure in my head.
+So when I approached each of these libraries I asked my self - How do I write a Router? - How do I add a header? - How do I pass path parameter? - etc. Withouth needing to dig too much under the hood for each framework.

-### Main Goal
+### Presentation Goal
 What I hope to build, over a series of talks, is a server that periodically downloads Yahoo finance data to an S3 bucket.
 Depending on how things go, we could eventually
+1. a web api backend to download Yahoo finance data to an S3 bucket
-1. write some Haskell to do some kind of simple analysis on the downloaded data
+2. write some Haskell to do some kind of simple analysis on the financial data downloaded to an S3 bucket
-2. write a samll distributed system and have the main service communicate with the second service over a message bus, the second service can maybe do some post processing
+3. write a samll distributed system and have the leader service communicate with the a worker service over grpc or a message bus, with the leader service to receive messages
-3. or maybe we can do some NLP on some news snippets.
+4. or we can do some sentiment on company news snippets

-## Scotty - Haskell Web Framework
+## Haskell Web Framework

 In the spirit of continuing my interest in writing web servers.
 I want to now dive into this topic usign Haskell.
 We'll start by with a very simple example and build up over time all the while examining the underlying functional aspects of the Haskell we are writing.

-We'll be using Haskell's Scotty web framework.
+A quick search reveals several web frameworks available within the Haskell ecosystem: `Yesod`, `Servant`, `Scotty`.
+In this talk we'll be using Scotty.
+The only reason for this choice was because at a glace at a basic server and handler for each of these frameworks, Scotty looked the most straight foward and most familiar to me.

-To get started, let's see what a simple get request looks like using Scotty.
+To get started, a simple get request looks like using Scotty.

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}